Rogomi/Essilor-SuperApp-TechDoc/IOS-Docs/ios.md

 - **MySettingsViewController** - controls the display of the "My Settings" view in the "Profile" tab (UI only)

-- **SettingsNotificationViewController** - controls the display of the "Notifivation Settings" view in the "Profile" tab (UI only)
+- **SettingsNotificationViewController** - controls the display of the "Notification Settings" view in the "Profile" tab (UI only)

 - **AboutViewController** - controls the display of the "About" view in the "Profile" tab (UI only)
   ##### Methods